Ami-Solution/amisusd/README.md

 EthUSD is an Ether backed stablecoin pegged to the USD.

-Users can issue EthUSD by paying Ether into the contract.
+Users can receive EthUSD by paying Ether into the contract.

 At a later date they can withdraw Ether.